TheRebeLiasOne/anti-khanmigo/README.md

 (I don't know Fanboy in any capacity, I'm just happy this exists.
 Not forking it because I can't be trusted to keep it up to date.)

 ## Installation
 **I always recommend using uBO and Firefox**.
-I've included instructions for AdBlock Plus as well, as it's installed by default on school computers and therefore most convenient, and uBO isn't usable on Chrome (thanks, Google).
-AdGuard instructions coming soon.
+I've included instructions for AdBlock Plus as well, as it's installed by default on my school's computers and therefore most convenient, and uBO isn't usable on Chrome (thanks, Google).
+If you're set on Chrome, I recommend AdGuard.

 ### uBlock Origin
 *uBlock Origin Lite isn't supported right now.
 You can add it manually, but YMMV.*